-How to Modify the PHP Maximum Upload Size
+How to Modify the PHP Max Upload Size

-Having trouble uploading files to your WordPress site due to the size limit?
-If that’s the case, you’ve come to the right place.
-In this article, we’ll show you how to increase the size limit by modifying the PHP maximum upload size.
+In this article, we will show you three easy ways to increase the size limit by modifying the PHP maximum upload size.

 How to Change the Maximum Upload Size for PHP Scripts?

 There are several methods to modify your site’s maximum upload file size, and they may vary depending on your circumstances and preferences.
 Users can change PHP parameters by using the PHP configuration menu on their hosting control panel or manually modifying specific scripts that handle file uploads.

 Clearing the cookies will log you out of previously-visited websites.
 Thus, we recommend saving your login information before following this method.

 Let’s take a look at three easy ways to edit your PHP settings and adjust your upload file size limit.